-One of my favorite bits of the whole walk is just around the corner from Bondi as Tamarama Beach comes into view.
-I used to like to have a quick workout on the outdoor gym equipment (with a view!) there.
-Just past that, there’s a small cove called Mackenzie’s Point Beach where you can swim in the rock pools at low tide and hardly anyone else will be there.
+One of my favorite views on the whole Bondi coastal walk is just around the corner from Bondi as Tamarama Beach comes into view.
+In my backpacker days, I used to like to have a quick workout on the outdoor gym equipment (with a view!) there.

-If you happen to be in Sydney during spring, don’t miss the annual Sculpture by the Sea exhibition during which the 2km from Bondi to Tamarama is lined with over 100 sculptures.
-(In 2015, it’ll be on from 22 October – 8 November)
+If you happen to be in Sydney during spring (late October – early November), don’t miss the annual Sculpture by the Sea exhibition during which the 2km from Bondi to Tamarama is lined with over 100 sculptures.
+In 2019, it will take place 24 October – 10 November.

 Tamarama to Bronte